-(3) Terms Used in Definition of Business Apportionable Income and in Application of Definition.
-As used in the definition of business apportionable income and/or in the application of the definition,
+(3) Terms Used in Definition of Business Income and in Application of Definition.
+As used in the definition of business income and/or in the application of the definition,

-(A) "Trade or business" means the unitary business of the taxpayer, part of which is conducted within [this State].
+(A)-"Trade or business", as used in the definition of apportionable income and in the application of that definition means the unitary business of the taxpayer, part of which is conducted within [this State].

-(B) "To contribute materially" includes, without limitation, "to be used operationally in the taxpayer's trade or business."
-Whether property materially contributes is not determined by reference to the property's value or percentage of use.
+(B) "To contribute materially" includes, without limitation, "to be usedoperationally in the taxpayer's trade or business."
+Whether property materiallycontributes is not determined by reference to the property's value or percentage ofuse.
 If an item of property materially contributes to the taxpayer's trade or business, the attributes, rights or components of that property are also operationally used in that business.
-However, property that is held for mere financial betterment is not operationally used in the taxpayer's trade or business.
+However, property that is held for mere financial betterment is notoperationally used in the taxpayer's trade or business.